 Description

-The subject faces south-east and is depicted realistically, holding a speech rolled up in his right hand.
-His left hand rests upon an octagonal column draped in cloth, which also covers a small cotton bale behind his feet.
-The lapel of the frock coat he wears is adorned with a fresh buttonhole.
-The base of the sculpture is inscribed ‘M. NOBLE.
+The statue stands 2.9 meters tall, with the plinth adding another 3.5 meters to its height.
+The figure faces southeast and is depicted in a realistic manner, holding a rolled-up speech in his right hand while his left hand rests on an octagonal column draped in cloth, which also covers a small cotton bale at his feet.
+The lapel of his frock coat has a fresh buttonhole.
+The base of the statue is inscribed with ‘M. NOBLE.
 SCULPT/ LONDON.
 1858’.

-The square plinth has a plain step, a base with moulded step, a plain, slightly tapering shaft and a moulded cornice.
-The front face is inscribed ‘JOSEPH BROTHERTON/ THE FIRST/ AND FOR UPWARDS OF TWENTY FOUR SUCCESSIVE YEARS/ (FROM 1832 TO 1857)/ THE FAITHFUL/ REPRESENTATIVE OF THE BOROUGH OF SALFORD/ IN THE/ HOUSE OF COMMONS/ BORN MAY XXII MDCCLXXXIII/ DIED JANUARY VII MDCCCLVII’.
+The square plinth features a plain step, a base with a moulded step, a plain, slightly tapering shaft, and a moulded cornice.
+The front face of the plinth is inscribed with the following text: ‘JOSEPH BROTHERTON/ THE FIRST/ AND FOR UPWARDS OF TWENTY FOUR SUCCESSIVE YEARS/ (FROM 1832 TO 1857)/ THE FAITHFUL/ REPRESENTATIVE OF THE BOROUGH OF SALFORD/ IN THE/ HOUSE OF COMMONS/ BORN MAY XXII MDCCLXXXIII/ DIED JANUARY VII MDCCCLVII’.

-The left-hand face is inscribed ‘MY RICHES CONSIST/ NOT IN THE EXTENT OF MY POSSESSIONS/ BUT IN THE FEWNESS OF MY WANTS’.
+The right-hand face of the plinth states ‘ERECTED BY/ PUBLIC SUBSCRIPTION/ MDCCCLVIII’, while the left-hand face bears the inscription ‘MY RICHES CONSIST/ NOT IN THE EXTENT OF MY POSSESSIONS/ BUT IN THE FEWNESS OF MY WANTS’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.